 Good PSHCE education is a partnership between home and school.
 Parents and carers are welcome to look at our programme of study for PSHCE education and our resources.
 We will work with parents to continue the learning from home at school and vice versa.
-If parents have any queries about our programme they are welcome to contact Beth Reynolds, subject lead for PSHCE and or Nadine Reed, our school nurse on the telephone number 0191 282 3263.
+If parents have any queries about our programme they are welcome to contact Emma Fullerton, subject lead for PSHCE.